-Get ready adventurists and adrenaline junkies, because as the Explore Rexburg team we’ve taken it upon ourselves to bring you the most accurate, comprehensive, and exciting list of the best bridge and cliff jumping spots in the Rexburg area!
+Get ready adventurists and adrenaline junkies, because as the Explore Rexburg team we’ve taken it upon ourselves to bring you the most accurate, comprehensive, and exciting list of the best bridge jumping and cliff jumping spots in the Rexburg area!

 Unlike any list that has come before, ours includes pictures, links to real directions, height measurements of each bridge, and jumping tips specific to the location.
 Links we include for directions will give you directions from the center of Rexburg, but feel free to replace the “From” box with your own location.
 Also, note that height measurements are expressed in ranges to account for variances in water level and the exact spot you jump from.

 We’ve ordered our entries from beginner-friendly to more advanced, so there’s something here for everyone.